rrapolu12/al-devops/provisioning/roles/jdk8/README.md

 Two Web App Servers
 --------------------------

-Currently for this excercise, i have used 2 web servers with same jar on 2 different VM's and then these 2 two are loadbalanced in NGINX.
+Currently for this excercise, i have used 2 web servers with autologic.jar on 2 different VM's and then these 2 two are loadbalanced in NGINX.

 Spring Boot Configuration